mjrotter4445/NYC-Bike-Sharing-Program-Dashboard/README.md

 **Bike Maintenance** plays a big role in bike share business.
 Heat maps are a great visualization for large amounts of data and provide us clear story about the data.
-The charts suggest taht the least busy times are bettween 11pm and 5am.
+The charts suggest taht the least busy times are between 11pm and 5am.
 These would be the best times to stagger the maintenance work throughout the fleet of bikes.